Lo Manthang Palace

 Lo Manthang Palace (Nepali: लोमान्थाङ दरबार) is a historical palace in Nepal.
 It is located in 3800 m above sea level in Lomanthang Rural Municipality of Mustang district.
 The palace is under consideration to be listed in UNESCO World Heritage site.

 History

-The Lo Manthang Palace was built at around 15th Century by the first king of Mustang, king Amad Pal.
+The Lo Manthang Palace was built around the 15th Century by the first king of Mustang, Amad Pal.
 He first built a fortress wall around the settlement of Lo.
-Later, he constructed the four-storey palace in 1440 AD.
+Later, in 1440 AD, he constructed the four-storey palace.
 Mustang was under the influence of Jumla in the 16th to 18th centuries.
 When Jumla was annexed to Nepal in 1789 AD, Mustang became an integral part of Nepal along with the palace.
 However, the king of Mustang was recognized as a local king.
-In 1953, the Royal Family moved the court and their residence from the Lo Manthang Palace to Thinggar Summer Palace that is located 2 miles north of Lo Manthang in the Chhonghup Valley.
+In 1953 the Royal Family moved the court and their residence from Lo Manthang Palace to Thinggar Summer Palace, which is located two miles north of Lo Manthang in the Chhonghup Valley.